Today, I’m going to share why I quit academia to become an entrepreneur and start a successful business.

 So why on Earth did I quit academia and leave such a perfect and improbable professor position?
 The forces that pulled me away from academia and towards life as an entrepreneur and small business owner took me by surprise and delight.
-The universe’s calling for me to become a writing consultant–one who works with clients outside of academia at that–resounded softly at first, with a few neat client projects, and then grew louder over time as my professional identity expanded beyond the walls the classroom.
-Very few people in life stay in one job for their entire working life.
-In fact, a friend of mine just took up one of the Courier Jobs she had seen online.
-Change can be positive and necessary from time to time.
+The universe’s calling for me to become a writing consultant–one who works with clients outside of academia at that–resounded softly at first, with a few neat client projects, and then grew louder over time as my professional identity expanded beyond the walls of the classroom.

 For those of us inside academia–whether life-long professors or new graduate students–we understand that what we do is not just a job.
 Our scholarship and disciplinary knowledge become increasingly part of our identity as professionals, community members and human beings.
 We believe strongly in what we do: in the value of analytic thinking, historical study, pedagogical insights, creativity and communication with other scholars.
 By the time I began work as an Assistant Professor of English, my professional identity was tightly bound to the disciplinary knowledge of the field of Rhetoric and Composition.
 I was my research.
 I was my writing.
 Taking a different path–like working constantly with people outside of my discipline, outside of the university–seemed not only impossible, but sacrilegious.
 For starters, I felt immense guilt about the personal sacrifices my new colleagues made in order to hire me–the campus visit dinners, the other amazing scholars they could have hired, the many other interviews they held before choosing me–and the impossibility of entering back into academia after choosing to leave, all made my decision to resign that much more complicated and heart-wrenching.
 On top of that, within academia, entering the corporate world is not so subtly deemed “selling out.”